ivogeorg/ucd-csci2312-pa4/README.md

 5. Remove inlines.

-6. Add instructions for printing the game. (hint: `std::stringstream`)
+6. Add instructions for printing the game, in particular the use of `std::stringstream` for dynamic stream formatting.
+See [this SO thread](http://stackoverflow.com/questions/1532640/which-iomanip-manipulators-are-sticky).

 7. Improve exception coverage.